 2. Online Reviews

 Sometimes you don’t know anyone who has used the lender you have in mind.
 A great way to get additional information is to check them out online.
 The company website will have their own glowing reviews about their amazing service.
 No bank is going to tell on itself.
 Instead, check its reviews on Facebook, Google or any other service that lets consumers provide honest ratings.
 Look out for recurring problems and how the lender responds to negative feedback.

 Don’t get mesmerized by banks that claim to have very quick turnarounds.
 Sometimes a long turnaround time on a loan isn’t a bad thing.
 Do you need to sell your home or move across the country?
 That takes time.
 On the other hand, if you’re buying in a competitive market or come across a once-in-a-lifetime deal, you may need to act quickly.
 Choose a compatible lender for your needs.

 It’s also worth remembering that your financial situation helps to determine what bank you can work with.
 NerdWallet points out that income and credit score help banks to evaluate your ability to repay the loan.
 If you have a high income and credit score, your options are endless.
 However, if you have a low income and poor credit score, an FHA or USDA loan may better suit your needs.
 Note that not all lenders offer all these types of loans.

 5. Mortgage Terms

 After determining the type of mortgage you need, it’s also important to revisit the terms.
 Most — if not all — lenders offer fixed rate mortgages.
-Some may not allow adjustable rate mortgages.
-Some may also be picky about the length of the loan, while others offer 12, 20, 25 or 30 years for repayment.
+Some may be picky about the length of the loan, while others offer 12, 20, 25 or 30 years for repayment.
 Consider these and other term-specifics when choosing a lender to ensure you get the mortgage that best suits your needs and preferences.

 Apply for a Mortgage Today